Last updated on July 9th, 2020 at 10:13 am

 I captured some more 360 images that day!
 You can check my images at Google Maps!

-Then, I used to capture some 360 photos later whenever time and mood favored.
-I tried capturing from Samsung S4 but there used to be many images with black uncomplete part during stitching or were missed while capturing, I rarely faced such problem with iphone.
+Then, I used to capture some 360 photos later whenever time and mood favoured.
+I tried capturing from Samsung S4 but there used to be many images with the black incomplete part during stitching or were missed while capturing, I rarely faced such problem with iPhone.

 Few weeks before there were about 24 published and approved 360 photos on Street View app.

 I thought it would take long and long to reach to 50 photos.
-But by the grace of GOD, I happened to get a Samsung Gear 360 Camera from my friend and rest is what you are reading. 😀
+But by the grace of God, I happened to get a Samsung Gear 360 Camera from my friend and rest is what you are reading. 😀

 Today, before returning back to home from work, I happened to open Street View app and saw: